echo-matt/Dawn-installer/README.md

 ## Overview

-This installer simplifies the entire process of installing, managing, and playing Dawn, it automates game file verification, official depot downloads from Steam and mod deployment.
+This installer simplifies the entire process of installing, managing, and playing Dawn, it automates game file verification, official depot downloads from Steam, mod deployment, and Proton configuration on Linux and Steam Deck.

 ---

 ## Features

+- **Cross-Platform Support**: Built natively for Windows 10/11 and Linux / SteamOS (Steam Deck).
 - **Automated Game Detection**: Automatically scans standard Steam libraries to locate your Destiny 2 folder and validates build compatibility.
 - **Integrated Steam Depot Downloader**:
   - Securely authenticates with Steam via **Steam Mobile QR code** or account credentials.